Smokeless powder: Composition

 Detonation velocities are of limited value in assessing the reaction rates of nitrocellulose propellants formulated to avoid detonation.
 Although the slower reaction is often described as burning because of similar gaseous end products at elevated temperatures, the decomposition differs from combustion in an oxygen atmosphere.
 Conversion of nitrocellulose propellants to high-pressure gas proceeds from the exposed surface to the interior of each solid particle in accordance with Piobert's law.
 Studies of solid single- and double-base propellant reactions suggest reaction rate is controlled by heat transfer through the temperature gradient across a series of zones or phases as the reaction proceeds from the surface into the solid.
 The deepest portion of the solid experiencing heat transfer melts and begins phase transition from solid to gas in a foam zone.
 The gaseous propellant decomposes into simpler molecules in a surrounding fizz zone.
 Energy is released in a luminous outer flame zone where the simpler gas molecules react to form conventional combustion products like steam and carbon monoxide.
 The foam zone acts as an insulator slowing the rate of heat transfer from the flame zone into the unreacted solid.
 Reaction rates vary with pressure; because the foam allows less effective heat transfer at low pressure, with greater heat transfer as higher pressures compress the gas volume of that foam.
 Propellants designed for a minimum heat transfer pressure may fail to sustain the flame zone at lower pressures.

 The energetic components used in smokeless propellants include nitrocellulose (the most common), nitroglycerin, nitroguanidine, DINA (bis-nitroxyethylnitramine; diethanolamine dinitrate, DEADN; DHE), Fivonite (2,2,5,5-tetramethylol-cyclopentanone tetranitrate, CyP), DGN (diethylene glycol dinitrate), and acetyl cellulose.

 Deterrents (or moderants) are used to slow the burning rate.
 Deterrents include centralites (symmetrical diphenyl urea—primarily diethyl or dimethyl), dibutyl phthalate, dinitrotoluene (toxic and carcinogenic), akardite (asymmetrical diphenyl urea), ortho-Tolyl urethane, and polyester adipate.
 Camphor was formerly used but is now obsolete.

 Stabilizers prevent or slow down self-decomposition.
-These include diphenylamine, petroleum jelly, calcium carbonate, magnesium oxide, sodium bicarbonate, and beta-Naphthol methyl ether Obsolete stabilizers include amyl alcohol and aniline.
+These include diphenylamine, petroleum jelly, calcium carbonate, magnesium oxide, sodium bicarbonate, and beta-Naphthol methyl ether.
+Obsolete stabilizers include amyl alcohol and aniline.

 Decoppering additives hinder the buildup of copper residues from the gun barrel rifling.
-These include tin metal and compounds (e.g., tin dioxide), and bismuth metal and compounds (e.g., bismuth trioxide, bismuth subcarbonate, bismuth nitrate, bismuth antimonide); the bismuth compounds are favored as copper dissolves in molten bismuth, forming brittle and easily removable alloy.
+These include tin and compounds of it (e.g. tin dioxide), as well as bismuth and compounds of it (e.g. bismuth trioxide, bismuth subcarbonate, bismuth nitrate, and bismuth antimonide); the bismuth compounds are favored as copper dissolves in molten bismuth, forming a brittle and easily removable alloy.
 Lead foil and lead compounds have been phased out due to toxicity.

-Wear reduction materials including wax, talc and titanium dioxide are added to lower the wear of the gun barrel liners.
+Wear reduction materials including wax, talc, and titanium dioxide are added to lower the wear of the gun barrel liners.
 Large guns use polyurethane jackets over the powder bags.

-Other additives include ethyl acetate (a solvent for manufacture of spherical powder), rosin (a surfactant to hold the grain shape of spherical powder) and graphite (a lubricant to cover the grains and prevent them from sticking together, and to dissipate static electricity).
+Other additives include ethyl acetate (a solvent for manufacture of spherical powder), rosin (a surfactant to hold the grain shape of spherical powder), and graphite (a lubricant to cover the grains and prevent them from sticking together, and to dissipate static electricity).